spacecatpixel/lokidocs/docs/Introduction/LokiNetwork.md

 To learn more about Loki Services, [click here](../LokiServices/LokiServicesOverview.md).

+## Session

+Session is an end-to-end encrypted messenger that removes sensitive metadata collection, and is designed for people who want privacy and freedom from any forms of surveillance.

+Session is one of the best private messengers to use as it does not require phone numbers or a central server.
+All the messages are routed through the service nodes which in turn offers a [sybil resistant](../Advanced/SybilResistance.md) and censor resistant messaging platform.

+To learn more about Session, [click here](../LokiServices/Messenger/Session.md).

 ## Advanced
 Learn more about Loki by browsing through the Advanced section.
 Topics that are covered include: